swibcon/swib.org/var/html/swib22/programme.md

 <tr id="contrib101"><td></td><td>

-#### Performance Comparison of select and construct queries of triplestores on the example of the JVMG project
+#### Performance comparison of select and construct queries of triplestores on the example of the JVMG project

 [Tobias Malmsheimer](speakers.html#X3ee641789bd620e47bd528f57d62683606d909c8a8d7ad7bc41a23b1d7c9d396)